tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 ###

 The MAC at present implements the unslotted CSMA/CA variant, without beaconing.
-Currently there is no support for coordinators and the relavant APIs.
+Currently there is no support for coordinators and the relevant APIs.

 The implemented MAC is similar to Contiki's NullMAC, i.e., a MAC without sleep features.
 The radio is assumed to be always active (receiving or transmitting),